kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 kind: ValidatingAdmissionPolicy
 ...
 spec:
-  matchResources: ...
+  matchConstraints: ...
   validations:
   - expression: "object.spec.replicas < 100"
+  singletonBinding:
+    matchResources: ...
     enforcement: [Deny]
 ```

 Note that:

-- `spec.paramSource` is absent
-- validations do not reference `params` (since there are none)
+- `spec.paramSource` must be absent and validations may not reference `params`
-- `matchResources` is used instead of `matchConstraints`.
-This also disables
-  policy binding support.
-- `enforcement` is set.
-This disabbles policy binding support and must
+- If `spec.singletonBinding` is present policy binding support is disabled.
-  be used in conjunction with `matchConstraints`

-<<[UNRESOLVED jpbetz, ?? ]>>
-Is there a better way to indicate a "singleton" policy than `matchResources` + `enforcement`?
-Neither seem like sufficiently obvious indicators of intent.
-<<[/UNRESOLVED]>>
+Safety features:

+- This field may only be set when the policy is created. it may not be set on
+  existing policies.
+- Any bindings assigned to a singleton policy are considered "misconfigured" and
+  apply the `FailurePolicy`.

 Reporting/debugging/analysis implications: